 Brian holds a PhD in Law from the University of Stirling; an MA in Law & Society from George Mason University, and a BA in Psychology from the University of Missouri-Columbia.
 A catalogue of his writings can be found here: BePress: https://works.bepress.com/brian_jones/; SSRN: https://ssrn.com/author=1860230 .

-Brian's research interests are in comparative public law (especially British, American and Taiwanese public law), socio-legal studies, constitutional theory, civil disobedience, and law and technology.
+Brian's research interests are in comparative public law, constitutional theory, socio-legal studies, civil disobedience, and law and technology.
 Currently he is analysing the effects of political and legal constitutionalism, the implications of constitutional idolatry and judicial supremacy, and the interaction between social media and the law.
 Brian recently published an edited collection with Routledge, entitled: Law and Politics of the Taiwan Sunflower and Hong Kong Umbrella Movements.

 Public Law III

 'Constitutions and Bills of Rights: Invigorating or Placating Democracy?'
 Legal Studies: the Journal of the Society of Legal Scholars.

 'Justices as “Sacred Symbols”: Antonin Scalia and the Cultural Life of the Law' British Journal of American Legal Studies, vol 6, no. 1, pp. 7-23.
 DOI: